 Possible non-academic accommodations at PLNU may include, but are not limited to:

-The Live Well program at PLNU provides students with individualized meal planning assistance.
+The Live Well program at PLNU provides students with dietary disabilities, free nutritional consultation in the Wellness Center.
 In conjunction with the partnership between Sodexo Dining Services and the DRC, this program is administered by PLNU's registered dietitian.

 Do you have food allergies, sensitivities, or intolerances?
 You can work alongside the registered dietitian to have your needs met in the dining hall.